techmyth/techmyth.github.io/content/posts/horizon-ubuntu-vdi-parte1.en.md

 <!---[Parte 1]({{< ref "/posts/horizon-ubuntu-vdi-parte1.es.md" >}} "Cómo utilizar Ubuntu Linux 22.04 como VDI en Horizon 8 2303")-->

-This time I will be talking about how to use **HashiCorp** `packer` to create a VM master image that we can use as a template to be used to publish a Pool in VMware Horizon.
-Although there are many HowTo's on how to automatically create a template with packer, all the ones I have seen are oriented to Windows 10/11 and not for Linux.
+This time I am going to talk about how to use **HashiCorp** `packer` to create a VM master image that can be used as a template to publish a Pool in VMware Horizon.
+Although there are many HowTo's on how to automatically create a template with `packer`, all the ones I have seen are oriented to Windows 10/11 and not for Linux.
 It is for this reason, that I gave myself the task of creating this post.

-Es importante mencionar que VMware ofrece varios ejemplos de como crear una plantilla para los distinto sistemas operativos que se pueden automatizar aquí les dejo el enlace:
+It is important to mention that VMware offers several examples of how to create a template for the different operating systems that can be automated with `packer`.
+Here is the link:

 <https://github.com/hashicorp/packer-plugin-vsphere>